Ebrahem-Gamal/Ebrahem-Gamal/README.md

 # Ebrahem Gamal
 ### Network & DevOps Engineer | Electrical & Communications Engineer

-I am an Electrical and Communications Engineering student at HTI with a GPA of 3.41.
+I am an Electrical and Communications Engineering graduate from HTI with a GPA of 3.41.
 I specialize in Network Engineering and DevOps, focusing on automating infrastructures and building reliable embedded systems.

 ---